what's so special about us?

 Akemi is Japanese, from Tokushima (southern island), where she grew up on an organic farm.
 Traveled around the world, lived in the UK and Italy, then built her own interior design business in Tokyo before moving to Osaka in 2012.
-She is Married to Anthony (USA), who teaches university students in Hirakata.
-Anthony has also lived in Switzerland and Korea, and has been hosting travelers for over 10 years.
-Akemi is mother to Anna (born Feb 2013), and loves living vicariously through travelers' adventures.
+She is Married to Anthony (USA), who teaches at a university.
+Akemi is mother to baby Anna, and loves living vicariously through travelers' adventures.

 born on the island of ibiza, osaka has been home since the age of two.

 currently enrolled in the spanish program at a major international language university.